synthMoza/cryptorDetector/README.md

 ```
 It will track events specified in config and kill suspicious programs (that look like cryptors) besides the one in white list.

 3) *fanotify_daemon* - same program, but this one is a daemon.
 Writes all logs to */var/log/syslog*.
-Can be lacunhed like the *fanotify* program:
+Can be launched via *systemctl*:
 ```
-sudo ./fanotify_daemon <mount_point>
+systemctl start fanotify_daemon  # start service
+systemctl status fanotify_daemon # check service status systemctl enable fanotify_daemon # auto start service when system reboots
 ```

 # Config
 Config is used to set up program settings.
-Default config is used whent there is no in */etc/synthmoza/fanotify_config.json*, you can find example config file in the source directory, modify and copy it to the */etc/synthmoza/fanotify_config.json*.
+Default config is used whent there is no in */etc/synthmoza/fanotify_config.json*, you can find example config file in the source directory.
 Fields with their default values are as follows:

 1) ```"log_file_path": "/etc/synthmoza/fanotify.log"``` - path to the log file where program will trace events depending on the build type.
 In release it will only report suspicious pids,  in debug it will additionally report each event it catches and more debug info.
 This field is ignored in daemon, at it should write only to */var/log/syslog*.